bluaries/django-polls/README.md

  * Python add-on modules as in [requirements.txt](requirements.txt)

 ## Running

-** **You must cloning the Django app** as a zip file and extract file or clone the repository to your local machine with Terminal :
+** **You must cloning the Django app** as a zip file and extract the file or clone the repository to your local machine with Terminal :
 ```
 git clone https://github.com/kidstylex/django-polls.git
 ```
 1. Open Terminal and change current directory to Django directory and go to `\mysite`
 ```
 C:\Users\..\..>cd django-polls\mysite
 ```

-2. Typing `py manage.py runserver` on Terminal and you'll get message like this :
+2. Typing `py manage.py runserver` on Terminal and you'll get a message like this :

 ```
-C:\Users\..\..\ django-polls\mysite>py manage.py runserver
+C:\Users\..\..\django-polls\mysite>py manage.py runserver
 Watching for file changes with StatReloader
 Performing system checks...